Giorgos Rigas: Club career

 Rigas began his football career at the club of his village Aris Mavrothalassa in 1969.
 There, he was scouted by people of Kavala and in 1970, he joined their youth team.
 A year later, he was promoted to the men's team.
 He mainly played as a sweeper, but he was also used as a right-back or as a defensive midfielder, depending on the needs of the manager and was distinguished for his fighting spirit and dynamism in his game.
 He spent 8 seasons at the club, winning a second division championship in 1976.

 In the summer of 1980, Rigas did not agree with the club's management in his stay, despite wanting it for professional reasons and thus he was released.
-Afterwards, he was signed by AEK Athens, after the recommendation by their manager, Miltos Papapostolou.
+Thus, on 2 July he signed for AEK Athens, after the recommendation by their manager, Miltos Papapostolou.
 Despite establishing himself within the team, he lost a couple of matches, due to his punished with a one-month suspension for an indecent gesture towards the fans of Aris in a championship match at Thessaloniki.
-The following season didn't have the same playing time, which resulted in his release at the end of it.
+The following season didn't have the same playing time, which resulted in his release on 29 July 1982.

 In the summer of 1982, Rigas joined the newly promoted Makedonikos, where he became a key figure of the club.
 However, in the relegation play-off against Panionios he was sent off again due to indecent gestures towards the opponent fans.
 Eventually, Makedonikos were relegated and Rigas continued with the team until August 1984, when he was released following a disagreement over finances and retired from football.